guardian/jai_2022_sandbox/README.md

 Please be aware the final dataset still contains duplicated entities, i.e. two or more IDs referring to the same "real-world" entity.

 ### Text Documents
-The documents originally used in this work were article paragraphs acquired through the [Guardian Content API](https://open-platform.theguardian.com/)
+The documents originally used in this work were article paragraphs acquired through the [Guardian Content API](https://open-platform.theguardian.com/).
-This dataset is interchangeable with any structured text containing named entities that be linked to the KBs.
+This dataset is interchangeable with any structured text containing named entities that can be linked to the KBs.

 ### Prodigy annotations
 The training and test datasets used to train and evaluate the model were manually generated using [Prodigy](https://prodi.gy/).
-The custom Prodigy recipe used in this task is included
+The custom Prodigy recipe used in this task is included in the /Prodigy folder.

 ## Running the code: